vmilovanovicc/aws_cloud_practitioner/03_infrastructure.md

 - Amazon Braket is a quantum computing platform.
 - Latency is the time between when content requested and received.
-- It's always recommended you deploy your infrastructure across *at least* *two* Availability Zones in a Region.
+- **It's always recommended you deploy your infrastructure across *at least* *two* Availability Zones in a Region.** Some AWS services like Elastic Load Balancing, Amazon SQS, and Amazon SNS already do this for you.
 - AWS ELB is actually a regional construct.
 It runs across all Availability Zones, communicating with the EC2 instances that are running in a specific Availability Zone.

 ---